zmanian/gaia/spec.md

 }
 ```

-Here, the bonded atoms that a validator has can be calculated as:
+Here, the bonded tokens that a validator has can be calculated as:

 ```
-globalStakeExRate = params.BondedAtomPool / params.IssuedGlobalStakeShares
+globalStakeExRate = params.BondedTokenPool / params.IssuedGlobalStakeShares
 validatorCoins = candidate.GlobalStakeShares * globalStakeExRate
 ```

-If a delegator chooses to add more coins to a validator then the amount of
+If a delegator chooses to add more tokens to a validator then the amount of
 validator shares distributed is calculated on exchange rate (aka every
 delegators shares do not change value at that moment.
 The validator's
 accounting of distributed shares to delegators must also increased at every